2024

 HR business partner duties you should be familiar with

 Great companies value different opinions and strategies.
 Therefore, if there were any such situations where you had to take an unpopular stance based on your beliefs, explain that entire situation to the recruiters.
-Then explain why you kept your stance, why you believed it was right, and what you did about it.
-In the end, mention what happened at the end of the situation.

 During this time, try to display a knowledge of key business, industry, and economic trends.
 Explain the importance of making data-based decisions and why it’s crucial when taking risks.